aklivity/zilla-docs/src/tutorials/quickstart/kafka-proxies.md

 ## Zilla Docker Compose Stack

 Download the Zilla [quickstart](https://github.com/aklivity/zilla-examples/tree/main/quickstart) folder from the zilla-examples repo.
 The docker compose file will create everything you need for this quickstart.
 The `setup.sh` script will start and restart the backend.
-The `teardown.sh` script stops and destroys all of the containers.
+The `teardown.sh` script stops and destroys all containers.

 The key components this script will setup: